MuhammedNazimAK/MuhammedNazimAK/README.md

 ## About Me

-I'm a full stack developer with a focus on backend systems.
-I mostly work with JavaScript and TypeScript.
+I'm a Software Engineer with a focus on backend systems.
+I work with JavaScript and TypeScript.

 • Backend systems using Node.js, Express and MongoDB
 • Frontend apps with React and TailwindCSS

-I keep my code clear and avoid unnecessary complexity.
-Always working to improve how things are built and deployed.

 ---